ijs-f8/polygontorus/README.md

 Is a tool for creating axially symmetric CSG geometry.
 By revolving polygons around an axis, we get toroids -- a torus-like surface, which is a composite of conical, planar and cylindrical surfaces.

 Below is an example of an ITER-like simplified model generated with PolygonTorus.
-This is a complete CSG model consiting of only 9 cells and 309 surfaces.
+This is a fully CSG model consiting of only 9 cells and 309 surfaces.

 ![alt text](example_ITER-like-simple-model.png)